axdeyy/python-interpreter-in-python/README.md

 # python-interpreter-in-python
-A Python interpreter written in Python.
+A Python interpreter, written in Python.